pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 and will use the TPU + PJRT runtime(currently available on 1.13 and 2.x
 releases) as an example.

-Before you being, please take a look at our user guide at [here](https://cloud.google.com/tpu/docs/run-calculation-pytorch) which will explain some Google Cloud basis like how to use `gcloud` command and how to setup your project.
+Before you begin, please take a look at our user guide at [here](https://cloud.google.com/tpu/docs/run-calculation-pytorch) which will explain some Google Cloud basics like how to use `gcloud` command and how to setup your project.
 You can also check [here](https://cloud.google.com/tpu/docs/how-to) for all Cloud TPU Howto.
 This doc will focus on the PyTorch/XLA perspective of the Setup.